IBM/container-service-getting-started-wt/Lab 5/README.md

 # Lab Test: Define a Calico network policy

-Defining a calico network policy for kubernetes clusters is simple once the calico cli is installed.
+Defining a Calico network policy for Kubernetes clusters is simple once the Calico cli is installed.
 This part of the lab walks through using the Calico APIs directly in conjunction with Kubernetes `NetworkPolicy` in order to define more complex network policies.

 Begin by creating a network policy object:

 `kubectl create ns advanced-policy-demo`
-And then enable isolation on the Namespace.
+And then enable isolation on the namespace.

 `kubectl annotate ns advanced-policy-demo "net.beta.kubernetes.io/network-policy={\"ingress\":{\"isolation\":\"DefaultDeny\"}}"`
-Run an nginx Service
+Run an nginx service.

-We’ll run an nginx Service in the Namespace.
+We’ll run an nginx service in the namespace.
 ```
 kubectl run --namespace=advanced-policy-demo nginx --replicas=2 --image=nginx
 kubectl expose --namespace=advanced-policy-demo deployment nginx --port=80
 ```
 Check using calicoctl

-Now that we’ve created a Namespace and a set of pods, we should see those objects show up in the Calico API using calicoctl.
+Now that we’ve created a namespace and a set of pods, we should see those objects show up in the Calico API using calicoctl.

-We can see that the Namespace has a corresponding Profile.
+We can see that the namespace has a corresponding profile.
 ```
 $ calicoctl get profile -o wide
 NAME                          TAGS